firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://virbl.bit.nl/download/virbl.dnsbl.bit.nl.txt).

-The last time downloaded was found to be dated: Sat Jun  6 23:52:03 UTC 2015.
+The last time downloaded was found to be dated: Sun Jun  7 00:52:03 UTC 2015.

 The ipset `virbl` has **4** entries, **4** unique IPs.